For Farmers Market Vendors

 If I’m a vendor, am I required to be there every week?

-At the beginning of the season, vendors have the option of choosing to register for the full season or for individual dates and to pay the applicable fees.
+At the beginning of the season, vendors register for the full season pay the applicable fees.
 Seasonal vendors are guaranteed a space at every market during a particular season; however, repeated absence from the market without advanced notification may result in loss of the vendor’s regularly assigned space.
-If a seasonal vendor does not arrive by half an hour after the market opens, an individual vendor may take the spot for the day.

 What dates and times are the market?

-The 2023 Downtown Pontiac Farmers Market will run every Saturday from June 3 through October 28.
-From June 3 through September 2 the market will be open 7am-11am or until sold out.
-From September 9 through October 28 the market will be open 8am-12pm or until sold out.
+The 2025 Downtown Pontiac Farmers Market will run every Saturday from June 7 through October 25.
+The market will be open 8am-12pm or until sold out.
 Vendors are asked to respect the opening time and refrain from early sales.

 Where can I find more information about applicable health department requirements?